vastoolbox/vastoolbox.github.io/_pages/step1.md

 - Users can download data for a single account of a specified time range.
 - Users can download data for multiple accounts of a specified time range.
-- Users will be able to display the downloaded data.
+- Users can view the downloaded data.
 - Users can also label the downloaded data and convert it into a specific format.